MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-desktop-application-error-reporting-data.md

 # Get error reporting data for your desktop application

 Use this method in the Microsoft Store analytics API to get aggregate error reporting data for a desktop application that you have added to the [Windows Desktop Application program](https://msdn.microsoft.com/library/windows/desktop/mt826504).
+This method can only retrieve errors that occurred in the last 30 days.
 This information is also available in the [Health report](https://msdn.microsoft.com/library/windows/desktop/mt826504) for desktop applications in the Windows Dev Center dashboard.

 ## Prerequisites